bridgecrew-perf6/deploy-frontend-2/README.md

 * Matching Missing Person Profile To Found Person Profile via Face Recognization Azure Api
 * Email Notificaton when got a match
-*  Async Task Sechdulding via Celery on Backend Server For Better Performance and Less Waiting Time
+*  Async Task scheduling via Celery on Backend Server For Better Performance and Less Waiting Time
 *  Fuzzy Search For Searching in List of Profiles for Better Filtering
 * 👤 User Authenticaion
 * Authentication also Supports Google Login